All Episodes

 And now they're saying, you know, Rodney Jaffe might come in and plead the fifth, which is his right to do as a witness.

-He can come in and just say, no, I'm you know, I'm gonna plead the fifth, the right of the right against self-incrimination, and I'm not gonna assist the government.
+He can come in and just say, no, I'm going to plead the fifth, the right against self-incrimination, and I'm not going to assist the government.

 Okay, explain that.

-So the right under the Fifth Amendment, the privilege against self-incrimination is right everybody has, including witnesses in criminal prosecution.
+So the right under the Fifth Amendment, the privilege against self-incrimination is a right everybody has, including witnesses in criminal prosecutions.

-They tell the judge in advance, and he doesn't, he or she doesn't testify.
+They tell the judge in advance and he or she doesn't testify.

-But they can't proactively assert these claims of attorney client privilege, work product exception privilege, that I was in this big universe with the defense, helping them, you know, unravel this massive conspiracy that Trump was in with Russia.
+But they can't proactively assert these claims of attorney-client privilege, work product exception privilege, that I was in this big universe with the defense, helping them unravel this massive conspiracy that Trump was in with Russia.

 You can't argue those things and come in as a witness for those guys and claim the fifth.